-If you start collecting at the earliest opportunity -- age 62 -- you'll receive a permanently reduced benefit, but you could make out better overall if you live long enough to offset the reduction.
+If you start collecting at the earliest opportunity -- age 62 -- you'll receive a permanently reduced benefit.

 If you wait until your full retirement age, you can collect 100 percent of your benefit.
-You may lock into an even higher monthly check by delaying Social Security longer still.
+You may lock into an even higher monthly check by delaying Social Security longer still -- until age 70.

 Determining which option is right for you depends on a number of variables, including your life expectancy, financial picture and -- according to economists at the Center for Retirement Research -- gender and marital status.